ssssober/Depth-Estimation/Code-DCNN-PyTorch/README.md

 > The experiments were conducted on speckle dataset.
 Especially, this work mainly were experimented on the [primesense](https://github.com/TheDetial/Make-Your-Active-Data) dataset.

 ## Data preparation
 The details please refer to [Make-Your-Active-Data](https://github.com/TheDetial/Make-Your-Active-Data).

+## Data-Type
+(1)speckled images
+(2)stereo or structured light images

 ## Table of Contents
 - [datasets](#datasets)